leouieda/scipy2014/README.md

 Throughout the talk, I'll refer to the example of estimating the relief of a sedimentary basin from its gravity anomaly.

-This example will serve to walk through the process of implementing a new inverse problem using `fatiando.inversion` and the existing forward modeling functions.
+This example will serve to walk through the process of implementing a new inverse problem in approximately 30 lines of code using `fatiando.inversion` and the existing forward modeling functions.

 Finally, I'll conclude by outlining how we are using this framework for our research in the [PINGA lab](https://github.com/pinga-lab), current efforts to expand this framework, and our plans for the future.